Political Science (B.A.)

 Dr. Erin Carriere-Kretschmer, Visiting Assistant Professor of Political Science

 Dr. Kimberly Monroe, Assistant Professor of Global Affairs

-Dr. James Stocker, Associate Professor of International Affairs
+Dr. James Stocker, Associate Professor of Global Affairs

 Dr. Joshua Wright, Associate Professor of Global Affair

 The political science program emphasizes both the study of political science as a discipline and the active, practical participation of students in the political process.
 In addition to course work, students participate in a wide variety of internships and fieldwork classes in Washington, D.C., to learn politics through direct observation and involvement.

 The major in political science is designed to help students effectively fulfill their expanding roles in public life.
 Knowledge of governmental affairs in combination with communication and research skills can open a wide vista of challenging opportunities.
 Trinity looks to its political science majors to provide the much-needed dedication and leadership qualities aimed at achieving an enriched and more just society.

 Political science provides students with grounding in several fields including American government, comparative political systems, international relations, political theory, and field experience afforded by Trinity’s location in the nation’s capital.
 This resource serves students in two ways: first, through utilization of the city’s political and governmental institutions as learning laboratories and second, by providing students with professional contacts and networking opportunities well before they graduate.
 In addition, political science majors can combine a thorough grounding in political science theory and methodology with a self-directed focus on selected public policy topics and/or with multidisciplinary course selections through the general education curriculum and complementary courses in other disciplines.